-The Forest Engineering Program prepares professionals with the necessary skills to: promote development through the correct management and use of Brazilian forests, encourage social development with impact on national resource dependent communities, and to contribute to the maintenance of biodiversity and environmental balance through research and outreach activities.
-Strategically placed in a region of great economical and historical background on the use of forest resources in Brazil, the program allows students the opportunity of contact with different sectors of their professional activity.
+The Forest Engineering Program prepares professionals with the necessary skills to: promote development through the correct management and use of Brazilian forests; encourage social development with impact on national resource dependent communities; and contribute to the maintenance of biodiversity and environmental balance through research and outreach activities.
+Strategically placed in a region of great economic and historical background on the use of forest resources in Brazil, the program allows students the opportunity of contact with different sectors of their professional activity.

 Profile of the graduate

 The Forest Engineer graduated from UFSC should be able to face the challenges of the contemporary world with a wide-ranging and solid academic-scientific formation that allows for the broadening of knowledge and competencies, a critical spirit, and an ethical, social and political understanding which contribute to the solution of ever more complex problems in Forest Engineering.